b333vv/metricstree/docs/architecture/arch_spec.md

 1.  **Unit Tests (`src/test`)**: For testing POJOs, utility classes, and simple components in complete isolation using standard JUnit and Mockito.
 The refactored `*Calculator` classes are prime candidates for this type of testing.
 2.  **Integration Tests (`src/integration-test`)**: For testing components that require a minimal IntelliJ Platform environment (e.g., PSI access, services).
 These tests extend `BasePlatformTestCase` and are used to validate service interactions, visitor logic, and event listener behavior.
 3.  **End-to-End Tests (`src/e2e-test`)**: For testing the full user workflow, from an `AnAction` being triggered to the expected UI outcome.
 These also use `BasePlatformTestCase` but focus on higher-level component interactions.

+To further ensure the correctness of metric calculations, the project maintains a parallel set of metric visitors based on the JavaParser library.
+This dual-implementation strategy allows for cross-verification of results during testing and debugging, ensuring that the primary PSI-based logic is accurate and robust.

 ## 6. Assumptions Made
 - The IntelliJ Platform's service container and `MessageBus` are the primary mechanisms for component communication and lifecycle management.